Fraud Blocker The Clear Choice: Adding a Sober Bar to Your Restaurant

 Visually striking and color-changing when citrus is added, this drink balances beauty and function with adaptogens for chill and botanicals for flavor.

-Ingredients: Butterfly pea tea, ashwagandha, elderflower syrup, and lemon
+Ingredients: Butterfly pea tea, ashwagandha, elderflower syrup, and lemon.

 3. Train Your Team

 Bartenders should treat zero-proof cocktails with the same care as traditional ones—measuring, shaking, and garnishing with finesse.
-Servers should be familiar with flavor notes and functional benefits so they can confidently upsell: “ ashwagandha for a little post-work chill.”
+Servers should be familiar with flavor notes and functional benefits so they can confidently upsell: “ashwagandha for a little post-work chill.”
+When your team is excited about your sober offerings, your guests will be too.

 4. Update Your Menu Design